mesosphere-backup/dcos-vagrant/docs/deploy.md

 Many permutations of machines are possible.
 See [Example Deployments](#example-deployments) for more options.

 Once the the machines are created and provisioned, DC/OS will be installed.
-Once complete, the Web Interface will be available at <http://m1.dcos/>.
+Once complete, the web interface will be available at <http://m1.dcos/>.

 See the [DC/OS Usage docs](https://dcos.io/docs/latest/usage/) for more information on how to use your new DC/OS cluster.